joshuaboniface/supersensor2/README.md

 place to be, especially for someone with respiratory issues like myself, and lower scores indicate more deviations from the norms or poor IAQ.

-4 is "optimal": IAQ is >= 4 ("excellent" or "good"), temperature is between 18C and 24C, and humidity is between 40% and 60%.
+4 is "optimal": IAQ is >= 4 ("great" or "good"), temperature is between 18C and 24C, and humidity is between 40% and 60%.
-3 is "fair": One of the above is not true, and IAQ is >= 3 ("moderate").
+3 is "fair": One of the above is not true, and IAQ is >= 3 ("fair").
 2 is "poor": Two of the above are not true, and IAQ is >= 2 ("poor").
 1 is "bad": All of the above are not true or IAQ is 1 ("unhealthy") regardless of other values.